Master of Public Health

 HPM 560b, Health Economics and US Health Policy

 To fulfill the Public Health Practice requirement, choose one of the following three:

-CDE 542b, Community Health Program Planning
+EPH 542b, Community Health Program Planning

 EPH 500b, Public Health Practicum